 Your body gathers data from your surroundings in the forms of vision, sound, touch, pain, smell, taste, etc. and converts that data into action.
 We are programmed to move towards pleasant sensations and avoid unpleasant ones.
 Thoughts create a similar reaction and can be compared to the sunlight hitting a photovoltaic cell.
 The more sunlight – the more electrical current.
 The more intense and frequent your thoughts – the more intense your body’s response.

 Even in a seeming “neutral” state you brain and body are engaged in an endless dance to maintain balance in all of your systems.

 What about chronic stress with its attendant racing, catastrophizing thoughts?
 Whether your thoughts arise from real or “perceived” stress your body will respond in exactly the same way.
 That means your “neutral” state is really an agitated state with your body constantly being overworked – and you can’t escape your thoughts.

 On a white sand beach

 Imagine that you are sunbathing on a white sand beach and having a great time.
 The reason you feel relaxed is that your body is secreting chemicals like oxytocin, serotonin, dopamine and chemicals that are similar to Valium.
-Or rather Valium was designed to work on the same receptors that cause you feel calm.
+Or rather Valium was designed to work on the same receptors that cause you to feel calm.
 But what if you are lying on the beach and are thinking about the promotion you just missed or your boss yelling at you?
-Your environment is the same but your body’s chemistry is completely different.
+Your environment is the same, but your body’s chemistry is completely different.
 Any time you are anxious or frustrated, your thoughts will stimulate the secretion of chemicals that will cause muscle tension, decreased blood flow to your intestines, dilation of the airways in your lungs, sweating, mobilization of stored energy from your liver, and an increased heart rate to prepare you to defend yourself.